Home

 Artifact restriction

 Moreover, the dependency element also supports an artifact restriction feature (since 0.6).
+See dependency artifact for details.

 Forcing revision

-Finally, the dependency element also supports an a force attribute (since 0.8), which gives an indication
+Finally, the dependency element also supports an a force attribute (since 0.8), which gives an indication to conflict manager to force the revision of a dependency to the one given here.
+See conflict manager for details.

-since 1.4 this tag supports extra attributes
+(since 1.4) This tag supports extra attributes

 Attributes

-orgthe name of the organisation of the dependency.
 No, defaults to the master module organisation

-namethe module name of the dependency Yes
+the module name of the dependency

-branchthe branch of the dependency. since 1.4 No, defaults to the default branch setting for the dependency.
+No, defaults to the default branch setting for the dependency.

-revConstraintthe dynamic revision constraint originally used for this dependency.
+the dynamic revision constraint originally used for this dependency.
 See above for details.
-No, defaults to the value of rev

-forcea boolean to give an indication to conflict manager that this dependency
+a boolean to give an indication to conflict manager that this dependency should be forced to this revision (see conflict manager)

 No, defaults to false

-confan inline mapping configuration spec (see above for details) No, defaults to defaultconf attribute of dependencies element if neither conf attribute nor conf children element is given
+No, defaults to defaultconf attribute of dependencies element if neither conf attribute nor conf children element is given

-transitivetrue to resolve this dependency transitively, false otherwise (since 1.2) No, defaults to true
+true to resolve this dependency transitively, false otherwise (since 1.2)

 Child elements

-confdefines configuration mapping has sub element 0..n
+defines configuration mapping has sub element

 Examples